 >>> Läs på svenska

-- The wiring is stress tested and ”break-in” takes place through a ”burn in” model for 1 – 4 days depending on the type of cable (we call this process ”BIT”)
+The wiring (wire and connectors) is stress tested and ”break-in” takes place through a ”burn in” model for 1 – 4 days depending on the type of cable (we call this process ”BIT”)

 What does BIT treatment mean?

 The BIT part not only exposes the cable to testing and burn-in, but also the terminated contacts are included, as well as the way in which the cable and contact are connected (soldering / clamping device).
 So the whole unit is well tested in other words.